daos-stack/daos/NewDocs/DAOS Docker.md

 `sudo docker commit [CONTAINER_ID] [new_image_name]`

-You will now see in your list of images, your new_image_name
+You will now see in your list of images, including your new_image_name

 `sudo docker images`